Warbo/chriswarbo-net/projects/ivory/sums_and_products.md

-We need to be careful not to change the order of any multiplications; to ensure this, when a sum is multiplied by many values we'll only distribute those which occur immediately to its the left or right; this can be repeated until all of the values have been distributed into the sum.
+We need to be careful not to change the order of any multiplications; to ensure this, when a sum is multiplied by many values we'll only distribute those which occur immediately to its left or right; this can be repeated until all of the values have been distributed into the sum.
 For example, given a product like `(× a b (+ c d))`{.scheme} we will first distribute `b`, to get `(× a (+ (× b c) (× b d)))`{.scheme}, then distribute `a` to get `(+ (× a b c) (× a b d))`{.scheme}.